 Kids thrive in a simple environment.
 They play outside, blissfully unaware of the turmoil in modern life.
 They get dirty, run around barefoot, and play in muddy ditch water.
 The kids have superb immune systems, and learn the value of hard work.
 They learn to respect life and death.
 Simple kids just stay happier.

-A simple life means less stress.
+It means less stress.

 When you live a simple life, there is so much less stress.
 Less competition, no need to “keep up with the Jones’s”.
 It means peace and quiet.
 It means you sit on the porch in the evenings, sipping a cup of tea, listening to the crickets and frogs.
 A simple life doesn’t have the constant hum of modern society.
 It leads to immensely less anxiety and stress.